Estimated reading time: 11 minutes

 I’ll tackle the Big 5 Canadian online banks in a future blog post to compare which banks offer the best services for their customers.

-The Big 5 are Canadian banks that have a brick-and-mortar building you can visit and still bank online.
+The Big 5 are Canadian banks with a brick-and-mortar building you can visit and still bank online.

 - Toronto Dominion Bank (TD bank) – Second Largest Bank In Canada